Oracle Commissions Wage & Hour Lawsuits

 - Abrishamcar v.
 Oracle

-The lawsuit was filed on September 18, 2015, under California’s Private Attorneys General Act (PAGA), wherein “aggrieved employees” may file a lawsuit on behalf of themselves and other employees for employer violations of the California Labor Code.
-Under PAGA, Ms. Abrishamcar and Mr. Kapur seek to recover civil penalties for Labor Code violations on behalf of sales representatives in California.
+The lawsuit was filed on September 18, 2015 under California’s Private Attorneys General Act (PAGA), wherein “aggrieved employees” may file a lawsuit on behalf of themselves and other employees for employer violations of the California Labor Code.
+Under PAGA, the named Plaintiffs seek to recover civil penalties for Labor Code violations on behalf of sales representatives in California.

-Ms. Abrishamcar and Mr. Kapur are former sales representatives at Oracle America, Inc. (“Oracle”) who assert that Oracle has engaged in unlawful practices against sales representatives by failing to comply with laws governing commission agreements and failing to pay sales representatives full and timely commissions.
+The named Plaintiffs are former sales representatives at Oracle America, Inc. (“Oracle”) who assert that Oracle has engaged in unlawful practices against sales representatives by failing to comply with laws governing commission agreements and failing to pay sales representatives all earned commissions on a timely basis.
 Plaintiff believes that Oracle has failed to provide commissioned sales representatives signed compensation plans that set forth the method by which their commissions are actually calculated and paid.
 In addition, through the use of a long and confusing set of Terms and Conditions issued to each sales representative with his or her compensation plan, the Complaint alleges that Oracle unlawfully and retroactively reduced the commissions of sales representatives based on grounds, criteria, and methods not defined in a signed commission contract.
 Oracle also imposed an illegal confidentiality agreement on its sales representatives as a condition of employment, according to the Complaint.

 In January 2019, the first of three phases of the trial began.
 During the first and second phase of trial, the Court found Oracle liable for violating the California Labor Code.